-- 3. The defective material or workmanship for which the warranty work and/or part is sought must be to the STRUCTURAL COMPONENTS only. - 4.
+- 2. The person seeking the replacement of the defective part or labor must be the original retail consumer purchaser.
+An assignment of the recreational vehicle to another person voids this Limited Warranty. - 3.
+The defective material or workmanship for which the warranty work and/or part is sought must be to the STRUCTURAL COMPONENTS only. - 4.
 The other terms and conditions of this Limited Warranty must be satisfied.